Federal Work Study Positions

 The Institute for Women’s Policy Research (IWPR), located in Washington, D.C., conducts and communicates research to inspire public dialogue, shape policy, and improve the lives and opportunities of women of diverse backgrounds, circumstances, and experiences.
-Throughout the Federal Work Study program, our interns will learn about the fundamentals of the non-profit sector, grow in their professional development, and gain insight into policy research on various intersectional issues that impact women’s economic justice.
-IWPR interns work closely with staff and assist in a number of activities—including providing research, outreach, and administrative support—to help further IWPR’s mission and goals.
+Throughout the Federal Work Study (FWS) program, our work study students will learn about the fundamentals of the non-profit sector, grow in their professional development, and gain insight into policy research on various intersectional issues that impact women’s economic justice.
+IWPR work study students work closely with staff and assist in a number of activities—including providing research, outreach, and administrative support—to help further IWPR’s mission and goals.

-During the 2017 spring Federal Work Study program, IWPR will offer internships in three areas: Research, Communications and Marketing, and Accounting.
-Federal work study assistants are paid on an hourly basis through their school’s student employment offices, and hours are flexible.
+During the 2017 fall Federal Work Study program, IWPR will offer assistantships in four areas: Research & Administration, Communications and Outreach, Development, and Accounting & Operations.
+FWS assistants are paid on an hourly basis through their school’s student employment offices, and hours are flexible.
 Schedules and hours are based on each student’s award and availability.

 We welcome all interested applicants, including international students and college students of all levels and majors, to apply.
 IWPR is an equal opportunity employer, and we consider applicants without regard to race, color, religion, gender, national origin, age, disability, marital or veteran status, sexual orientation, or any other legally protected status.
 Individuals from underrepresented groups are encouraged to apply.

-While the internship will be an opportunity for professional development, applicants should consider the following general requirements:
+While the assistantship will be an opportunity for professional development, applicants should consider the following general requirements:

 - A passion for women’s issues and economic justice